We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 The average click-through rate on TikTok varies by ad format.
 TopView ads, which appear right when users open the app, typically achieve an impressive CTR of 12% to 16%.
 Brand Takeover ads follow with a CTR of 7% to 10%.
 In-feed ads, which blend into a user’s TikTok feed, have the lowest CTR, ranging from 1.5% to 3%, due to the competition with other feed content.

-Regarding YouTube ads, you can expect an average CTR of about 0.65%, lower than other platforms.
+Regarding YouTube ads, you can expect an average CTR of about 0.65%, lower than other social media platforms.
 It is likely because YouTube users are primarily there to watch videos, so ads often feel like interruptions, resulting in lower clicks.

 #3 Conversion rate